jwelsch/TextTabulator/src/TextTabulator.Adapters.MLDotNet/README.md

 > `public DataViewTabulatorAdapterOptions(INameTransform? columnNameTransform = null, ITypeFormatter? typeFormatter = null)`

 Parameters
-- `INameTransform? columnNameTransform`: Transform to apply to `IDataView` column names.
-Passing null will cause the `IDataView` column names to not be altered.
+- `INameTransform? columnNameTransform`: Transform to apply to column names.
+Passing null will cause the column names to not be altered.
-- `ITypeFormatter? typeFormatter`: Formatter to apply to `IDataView` column values.
-Passing null will cause the `IDataView` column values to use default formatting.
+- `ITypeFormatter? typeFormatter`: Formatter to apply to cell values.
+Passing null will cause the cell values to use default formatting.

 **Properties**

 > `INameTransform HeaderNameTransform { get; }`

- Gets the transform to apply to `IDataView` column names.
+ Gets the transform to apply to column names.

 > `ITypeFormatter TypeFormatter { get; }`

-Gets the formatter to apply to `IDataView` column values.
-Passing null will cause the `IDataView` column values to use default formatting.
+Gets the formatter to apply to cell values.
+Passing null will cause the cell values to use default formatting.

 ### `INameTransform`